Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "replies","object | string","A listing object if this object was drawn from a comment tree, otherwise an empty string."
    "report_reasons","unknown?",""
-   "saved","boolean","Whether the authenticated user has saved this post.
+   "saved","boolean","Whether the authenticated user has saved this comment.
 For clients with no user context this will always be false."
    "score","integer","The number of upvotes (minus downvotes)."
    "score_hidden","boolean","Whether the score is hidden."
-   "send_replies","boolean",""
-   "stickied","boolean","Possibly same as `pinned`?[needs checking]"
+   "send_replies","boolean","Whether an inbox message will be sent to you when the comment receives a reply."
+   "stickied","boolean","Whether the comment is 'stickied' in the thread.
+If `true` then the `distinguished` should also be not `null`."
    "subreddit","string","The subreddit name.
 E.g., `IAmA`"
    "subreddit_id","string","The full ID of the subreddit that was posted to.
 E.g., `t5_2qzb6` for `r/IAmA`."
    "subreddit_name_prefixed","string","Same as the `subreddit` field but prefixed with `r/`.
 E.g., `r/IAmA`."
-   "subreddit_type","string","One of `public`, `private`, `restricted`, `archived`, `employees_only`, "top_awarded_type","unknown?",""
+   "subreddit_type","string","One of `public`, `private`, `restricted`, `archived`, `employees_only`, `gold_only`, `gold_restricted`, or `user`."
+   "top_awarded_type","unknown?",""
    "total_awards_received","integer","Number of rewards on the comment."
    "treatment_tags","unknown array",""
    "ups","integer","Same as `score`."
    "user_reports","unknown array",""
+   "rte_mode?","string","The string 'markdown'.

+   Field not available if the post is not a text post.
+   Field not available if no user context is available."
+   "removed?","boolean","`true` if the submission is removed.

+   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
+   "approved?","boolean","`true` if the submission is approved.

+   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
+   "ignore_reports?","boolean","`true` if ignoring reports for the comment, else `false`.

+   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."
+   "spam?","boolean","`true` if the submission is marked as spam else `false`.

+   This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."

 Actions